generic-github-user/fbla-competition-coding-programming/README.md

 The application is a [web app](https://en.wikipedia.org/wiki/Web_application) and can therefore act as a website, runnable through the browser.
 Since it does not depend on a web server to run, it can be run standalone in the browser by opening *index.html* in web browsing software such as Google Chrome, Firefox, or Safari.
 Future work could include wrapping the application into an [Electron](https://electronjs.org/) app so it can be used as a native desktop application.

+## Why a web app?

+### Security

+### Portability
+This program can be run locally as described above, uploaded to a web server and used as a website, or converted to a desktop app with minimal effort using a tool like Electron.
+This makes it easy to use regardless of where the user is and eliminates the need for dependencies on other software packages; everything that is needed can be loaded dynamically.

 ## Languages

 This tool is coded as a web application and uses the following programming and markup languages to function.